Property Taxes & Assessment

 This rebate program provides tax relief to property owners who have eligible vacancies in commercial and industrial buildings.
 To qualify for a rebate, the vacancy duration must be at least 90 consecutive days.
 Owners must submit the application Rebates for Vacant Units in Commercial/Industrial Property by application deadline, as outlined in the application.

-View property tax levies and taxable assessment information using our eCity Property Assessment and Tax Levy Lookup tool, or view property information (including assessed owner, tenants and legal descriptions) at the tax department at City Hall, 216 Ontario St., Kingston, Ontario.
+View property tax levies and taxable assessment information using our eCity Property Assessment and Tax Levy Lookup tool, or view property information (including assessed owner, tenants and legal descriptions) at City Hall.

 New!
 In addition to viewing taxable assessments and levies, the current value assessment for a property is now displayed.